Grace Van Dien: Early life

-Van Dien was born and raised in Los Angeles, California.
+Grace Van Dien was born on October 15, 1996, in Los Angeles, California.
 She is the daughter of actors Casper Van Dien and Carrie Mitchum, and the great-granddaughter of Hollywood Golden Age star Robert Mitchum.
-Her former stepmother is actress Catherine Oxenberg.
-Van Dien has one older brother, and two half-sisters.
+She is also the great-great-niece to John Mitchum.
+Van Dien has one older brother, a half brother, and two half-sisters.
 On her father's side, Van Dien has Dutch, Swedish, French, and English ancestry.

 Career

 In 2005, Van Dien appeared with her family in the reality series, I Married a Princess, which aired on the Lifetime Television channel in the United States.
 Van Dien played several small roles in her father's films throughout her childhood.
 Prior to formally beginning her acting career, Van Dien intended to become a writer, before discovering a passion for acting while filming Sleeping Beauty (2014).
-Between 2015 and 2017, she appeared in several television films, independent films and had guest starring roles in the television series Code Black and White Famous.
+Between 2015 and 2017, she appeared in numerous television films, independent films and had guest starring roles in the television series Code Black and White Famous.